Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Brush with olive oil and sprinkle with a pinch or two of salt.

-Tip: You can bake the three trays simultaneously but must swap their position as they cook.
+Tip: You can bake the three trays simultaneously but might have to swap their position as they cook, depending on your oven.

 Using the fan-assisted function of the oven helps distribute the heat when the oven is crowded with three baking trays.

-All slices should get golden brown on top.
-The eggplant is tastier this way and less watery, making a creamier and more flavorful parmigiana.
+All slices should be golden brown on top.
+This method makes the eggplant tastier and less watery, making a creamier and more flavorful parmigiana.

 3. Assemble the Parmigiana